Start9Labs/cups-messenger/NONEMBASSY.md

   - Build cups server
     - Make sure you have the [Rust toolchain](https://rustup.rs)
     - `cargo build --release`
     - NOTE: the docker image is designed for musl.
-If you are not on a musl platform, you must cross compile using [cross](https://crates.io/crates/cross)
+If you are not on a musl platform, you must cross compile.
+      - [Here](https://github.com/messense/rust-musl-cross) is a useful tool for cross compiling to musl.
-      - You must also replace target/release with target/<your platform>/release everwhere in this guide, as well as in nonembassy.Dockerfile
+      - You must also replace `target/release` with `target/<your platform>/release` everwhere in this guide, as well as in nonembassy.Dockerfile
     - (Optional) `strip target/release/cups`
   - Install Docker
     - `apt install docker.io`